Maxolus/VIP-Sim/README.md

 In the Builds folder, you will find precompiled versions of both the simulator and the assessment tool, ready for use.
 Simply download and get started! 🛠️✨

 ## 🚀 Full Release
-Upon acceptance, VIP-Sim will be fully released along with this README to ensure a smooth and complete integration into your design process.
-We aim to foster inclusivity and improve the user experience for people with vision impairments.
+Upon acceptance, VIP-Sim will be fully released along with a revised version of this README to ensure a smooth and complete integration into your design process.

 ### 💡 How to Use
 - Navigate to the Builds folder.